LAST UPDATED: 5/3/23 – American Southwest Adventure Itinerary

 Please note, the Rainbow Bridge National Monument is primarily accessible by boat tour on Lake Powell.
 You can access it by hiking, but it is a very long hike.
 For more information, please consult my Glen Canyon National Recreation Area Visitor’s Guide linked below.

 The drive back to Las Vegas from Page Arizona isn’t a short one, so you will want to be conscious of your time and not leave too late.
-There is an alternate route to the South (via Highway 40) that takes you by the Grand Canyon, but that route is longer and there isn’t enough time in this itinerary for the Grand Canyon.
-I will be including the Grand Canyon in a longer itinerary that I will be developing in the coming weeks.
+There is an alternate route to the South (via Highway 40) that takes you by the Grand Canyon, but that route is longer and there isn’t enough time in this American Southwest adventure itinerary for the Grand Canyon.

 You are probably tired of hearing me say this by now, but there really is so much to see and do in the Glen Canyon National Recreation Area and surrounding areas.
-Below are just some of my favorite spots that you can choose to work into your itinerary.
+Below are just some of my favorite spots that you can choose to work into your American Southwest adventure itinerary.

 - Lone Rock Beach (The Lone Rock Beach is one of my favorite spots in Glen Canyon.
 It is such a beautiful beach.
 There is a cost for entry, but it is well worth it if you want to sit by the lake, do some kayaking, or even spend a night under the stars).